-According to recent information shared by the complainants, Mr. Barghouti's detention conditions, as well as those of all the Palestinian inmates detained in Israeli prisons, have deteriorated since the Hamas attack of 7 October.

-Since the beginning of the recent conflict, Mr. Barghouti has been transferred three to five times to unknown detention facilities in Israel.
+Mr. Barghouti's detention conditions, as well as those of all the Palestinian inmates detained in Israeli prisons, have allegedly deteriorated since the Hamas attack of 7 October.
+He has reportedly been transferred three to five times to unknown detention facilities in Israel.
 His lawyer reported that he was placed in solitary confinement for being suspected of planning the subsequent uprising (Intifada) in the West Bank and Gaza.
-According to the lawyer of another inmate, who saw Mr. Barghouti in his cell while visiting his client, the former member of parliament's face was covered in blood and displayed clear signs of beating.
-Mr. Barghouti's family stated that the Israeli prison service's officers are torturing him with regular beatings and sleep deprivation through playing the Israeli national anthem and the Israeli Declaration of Independence at full volume in his cell.
+According to the lawyer of another inmate, who saw Mr. Barghouti in his cell while visiting his client, his face was covered in blood and displayed clear signs of beating.
+Mr. Barghouti's family stated that the Israeli Prison Service (IPS) officers were torturing him with regular beatings and sleep deprivation.
 Mr. Barghouti has no access to medical care and has lost significant weight due to the severe limitations imposed by the IPS on the food supply in all prison cells.
 According to his family, Mr. Barghouti and other Palestinians detained in Israel are fed two spoons of rice and a tomato per day.

 Mr. Barghouti is also denied access to showers, hygiene essentials and water, which the IPS has reportedly restricted to less than an hour a day.
 The toilets are not functional, thereby denying Mr. Barghouti minimum sanitary standards.
 Additionally, Mr. Barghouti's belongings, including his clothes and books, have been confiscated and he has no contact with the outside world.
-Mr. Barghouti's family fear that the continued physical torture and the lack of medical care will have life-threatening consequences.
+His family fears that the continued physical torture and the lack of medical care will have life-threatening consequences.

-Mr. Barghouti's family stated that they have not been able to visit him for the past two years, as the Israeli authorities have been systematically denying their visit requests.
-Since the 7 October attack, the ICRC, the only organization allowed by the Israeli authorities to visit Palestinian inmates held in Israel, has been denied access to Israeli prisons, while family visits facilitated by the ICRC have been prohibited.
+According to Mr. Barghouti's family, they have not been able to visit him for the past three years, as the Israeli authorities have been systematically denying their visit requests.
+Since the 7 October attack, the International Committee of the Red Cross (ICRC), the only organization allowed by the Israeli authorities to visit Palestinian inmates held in Israel, has been denied access to Israeli prisons, while family visits facilitated by the ICRC have been prohibited.
 Only lawyers have been granted the right to visit their clients.
 In this regard, Mr. Barghouti received two visits from his lawyer, who reported on his state and his dire detention conditions.